hamsburger/Sayari_Data_Task/README.md

 - **company** Upper Case, Stripped, Contiguous Spaces Replaced with One Space.

-- **relationship** Upper Case, Replace Contiguous Spaces with One Underscore.
+- **relationship** Upper Case, Contiguous Spaces Replaces with One Underscore.

-More complex processing could be done in the future, such as Levenshtein distance to normalize strings.
+More complex processing could be done in the future, such as Levenshtein distance/Vector Database to normalize suspect duplicate strings.

 ### Data Quality